nodegui/nodegui/website/docs/guides/handle-events.md

 global.win = win;
 ```

+The value you receive in the callback depends on the signal.
+Refer to respective signal docs for more details.
+All the handlers are also typed.
+So if you are using typescript you should get correct autocomplete for it.

 #### All common QEvents for the widgets

 In nodegui all these common QEvents are represented under an enum type: (WidgetEventTypes)[https://docs.nodegui.org/docs/api/generated/enums/widgeteventtypes]